 Health regen vs. percentage-based health regeneration - The health regen bonus you can find on gear is roughly equivalent to 2.5% of the standard maximum health of a Vault Hunter at the same level.
 It becomes more effective the lower your maximum health is and less effective the higher your maximum health is.

-Moze - She appreciates Magazine Size, Splash Damage, Action Skill Cooldown, and Health Regen.
-Magazine size helps to keep her Bottomless Mags bottomless, Splash Damage boosts Moze’s favorite source of damage, Action Skill Cooldown helps chop Iron Bear’s lengthy cooldown down to size, and health regen keeps her in fighting shape.
+Moze - She appreciates Magazine Size, Splash Damage, and Action Skill Cooldown.
+Magazine size helps to keep her Bottomless Mags bottomless, Splash Damage boosts Moze’s favorite source of damage, and Action Skill Cooldown helps chop Iron Bear’s lengthy cooldown down to size.

-Zane - Zane enjoys Cryo Efficiency on artifacts to make turning chumps into popsicles that much easier.
+Zane - Zane enjoys Cryo Efficiency on artifacts to make turning chumps into popsicles that much easier (if you don’t have his 4th skill tree).
 Beyond that, Zane is pretty versatile with what he wants.
 Grab Action Skill Cooldown if you aren’t using a build that keeps them active perpetually.

 Fl4k - If you’re running the Rakk, Splash Damage and Grenade Damage will boost the damage your Rakk do.
 If you’re going in heavily with Gamma Burst, Radiation damage is a fair choice for bolstering certain anointments and effects.
 Basic Fade Away appreciates anything you can do to crack the damage of the three shots as high as possible, while Guerillas in the Mist would enjoy fire rate and magazine size boosts to make the most out of the limited duration it has.